Film: Benjamin Britten and his Festival

 Tony Palmer’s 1967 BBC film astutely captures the build-up to Festival as well as the excitement surrounding its new venue.

 Monday 19 June - Thursday 22 JuneTickets £8.00

 Part of the Aldeburgh Festival season

-Presented by director Tony Palmer and producer Humphrey Burton
+Presented by director Tony Palmer (19 June only) and producer Humphrey Burton.

 Filmed the year the Concert Hall opened, Tony Palmer’s first major BBC film astutely captures the build-up to the Festival as well as exciting possibilities for the new opera house.
 Palmer’s assured directing and editing are remarkably contemporary, deftly steered by his producer.

 This welcome re-mastering is a reminder of Britten’s growing international reputation as a composer, intercut with pithy comments from local residents.
 Among fascinating shots of town life and the Queen’s opening ceremony, Britten’s quiet charisma stands out; his precision and politeness in rehearsals, the careful clipped vowels.
 He says touchingly that the Festival ‘is more and more the centre of my artistic life and personal life too’.